Rallista/mapbox-navigation-ios/README.md

 1. Run `carthage update --platform ios --use-netrc` to build just the iOS dependencies.
 1. Open `MapboxNavigation.xcodeproj`.
 1. Sign up or log in to your Mapbox account and grab a [Mapbox Access Token](https://account.mapbox.com/access-tokens/).
-1. Open the Info.plist in the `Example` target and paste your [Mapbox Access Token](https://account.mapbox.com/access-tokens/) into `MGLMapboxAccessToken`.
+1. Open the Info.plist in the `Example` target and paste your [Mapbox Access Token](https://account.mapbox.com/access-tokens/) into `MLNMapboxAccessToken`.
 (Alternatively, if you plan to use this project as the basis for a public project on GitHub, place the access token in a plain text file named `.mapbox` or `mapbox` in your home directory instead of adding it to Info.plist.)
 1. Build and run the `Example` target.

 ## Customization